top of page

 Prepare your lawn for Winter

-Sand, compost, topsoil - mix well and add some lawn fertiliser.
-Here I'm using Phostrogen organic lawn food.
+Mix well and add some lawn fertiliser.
+I personally recommend using Phostrogen organic lawn food for the best results.

 Comments